 This morning you will visit Lake Nakuru National Park by 4WD.
 Mornings can be cold so it's important to bring warm clothes.
 You might see why this great soda lake has been described as the world's greatest ornithological spectacle; it amazingly turns into a sea of pink on occasion.
 Flooding in recent years has unfortunately caused a decline in birdlife.
 The park boasts substantial numbers of other species, including waterbuck, reedbuck and gazelle.
 Leopards are also to be found here, and the chances of sighting one is significant.
 Keep your eyes peeled too, for one of Africa's most endangered creatures, the elusive black rhinoceros (white rhinos are much easier to spot).

 Today you will head southwest to the Masai Mara (approximately 6–7 hours), arguably one of the finest game reserves in Africa.
 Before you arrive, you'll first cross the Great Rift Valley, Africa's immense and spectacular great divide.
-Pass by the remote region of Loita Hills, home of the traditional Maasai people.
-Here you will make a stop to visit the Maasai, known for their vibrant red dress and elaborate jewellery, and gain an insight into the culture and ancient ways of this proud East African Community.
-Meet your Maasai hosts and enjoy a fascinating talk, full of insights into this remarkable and ancient culture, from a local elder.
-Enjoy being shown around a traditional Maasai home and their cattle enclosures, then continue on your journey to ‘The Mara’.
+Pass by the remote region of Loita Hills, home of the traditional Maasai people known for their vibrant red dress and elaborate jewellery.
+This is one of the key places where the Maasai people still practice their traditional way of life, with little influence from the western world.
+Make a stop at Tepesua Village, which is known for championing Maasai women’s health and education.
+You’ll be welcomed by Maasai Warriors by way of traditional song and dance.
+Meet your Maasai hosts and enjoy a fascinating talk, full of insights into this remarkable and ancient culture.
+Take a walk to the community village which was founded for widows who had lost their cows due to drought, and can never remarry.
+The village offers support, safety and economic growth through the ‘Tepesua Widows Income Project’.
+Here the women are engaged in making handicrafts and sewing eco-friendly handbags, washable sanitary pads, and backpacks to sell to visiting travellers and locals.
+Learn about village life and be shown around a traditional Maasai home, and their cattle enclosures.
+We then continue on your journey to ‘The Mara’.
 After checking into the park, take a short game drive on the way to camp.
 Set in what is considered Kenya's prime wildlife area, Mara Leisure Camp is located along the Talek River, on the northern boundary of the Masai Mara Game Reserve.
 Facilities at the camp include a swimming pool, gift shop, bar and restaurant.

 Explore more of the park by 4WD today with further game drives in the morning and afternoon.
 Witness the wonderful procession of wildlife that inhabits the area.
 Wildebeest, zebra and gazelle are plentiful, and you might even spot predators keeping a casual eye on their movements.
 Elephants, giraffes and elands are also commonly sighted, along with plenty of bird life.
 The area is known for its rolling green plains and riverine woodlands, and amongst the many species of game, a black-maned lion, leopard or cheetah might appear, with some luck.
 As dusk falls, a variety of animals might be visible in the vicinity of your camp also.